-Who Can Be Liable for Truck Accidents?
+Who Can Be Liable for Truck Accidents in Ohio?

 Truck accident cases are not like most personal injury cases.
 Trucking companies and their insurers have more resources than most individuals.
 They’ll be battling the claim against their drivers, or trying to divert blame for the accident to help limit their liability.